Lessons Learned When Building A Kubernetes Operator

 You can create operators that enforce custom security policies in your cluster and add support to new resource types like SQL/Document databases, which will behave as native Kubernetes components and will be configured in the same yamls you already use for your deployments.
 Sounds too good to be true, right?
 It’s not.

-I hope this post inspired you to start work on your own Kubernetes Operator and join this amazing ecosystem.
+I hope this tutorial inspired you to start work on your own Kubernetes Operator and join this amazing ecosystem.